elfi-dev/elfi/docs/usage/implementing-methods.rst

 when the algorithms are built on top of the provided interface classes.

-The base class for parameter inference classes is the `ParameterInference`_ interface which is found from the ``elfi.methods.parameter_inference`` module.
+The base class for parameter inference classes is the `ParameterInference`_ interface which is found from the ``elfi.methods.inference.parameter_inference`` module.
 Among the methods in the interface, those that must be implemented raise a ``NotImplementedError``.
 In addition, you probably also want to override at least the ``update`` and ``__init__`` methods.